lombana-camilo/fav-movies/README.md

 # Fav-Movies app

 A react app that allows the user to search for movies, see their details and add or remove them to a favourite list.
-The user can create its account, log in and have access to its own favourite list
+The user can create its account, log-in and have access to its own favourite list

 ## Project Layout
 The following flowchart was used in order to structure the project throughout its creation process